-Course Code and Number: SOC 335 Number of Credits: 4 Course credit policy (105) Course Full Title: Gender and Gender Relations Course Short Title: Gender & Gender Relations Faculty: Faculty of Social Sciences Department: School of Culture, Media, and Society Calendar Description: Students explore sociological experience and social structures such as gender institutions a class, and critically engage with gender binary and ideologies.
-Students foc us on how Prerequisites (or NONE): OC.
-Note: As of January 2025, prerequisites will C 101 and 3 additional credits of SOC.
-Corequisites (if applicable, or NONE): Pre/corequisites (if applicable, or NONE): Antirequisite Courses (Cannot be taken for additional credit.)
+Course Code and Number: SOC 335 Number of Credits: 4 Course credit policy (105) Course Full Title: Gender and Gender Relations Course Short Title: Gender & Gender Relat Course Short Title: Gender & Gender Relations Faculty: Faculty of Social Sciences Department: School of Culture, Media, and Society Calendar Description: Students explore sociological experience and construction of gender, including gender identity and expressions, as well as broader social structures such as gender institutions and ideologies.
+Students focus on how gender interacts with other factors such as race and class, and critically engage with gender binary and gender spectrum concepts.
+Prerequisites (or NONE): 45 credits including SOC 101 and 3 additional credits of SOC Corequisites (if applicable, or NONE): Pre/corequisites (if applicable, or NONE): Antirequisite Courses (Cannot be taken for additional credit.)
 Course Details Former course code/number: SA 335 Special Topics course: No Cross-listed with: (If yes, the course will be offered under different letter designations representing different topics.)
-Equivalent course(s): Directed Study course: No (If offered in the previous five years, antirequipely ded in the polander description as a part (See policy 207 for more information.) included in the calendar description as a note for the antirequisite course(s) cannot take this Grading System: Letter grades Delivery Mode: May be offered in multiple delivery modes Typical Structure of Instructional Hours Expected frequency: Annually Lecture/seminar 60 60 Maximum enrolment (for information only): 25 Prior Le earning Assessment and Recognition (PLAR) available for this course. , , Total hours 60 Transfe er Credit (See bctransfer guide.ca.)
-Transfer credit already exists: No Scheduled Laboratory Hours Labs to be scheduled independent of lecture hours: ⊠ No ☐ Yes Submit outline for (re)articulation: Yes (If yes, fill in transfer credit form.)
-Department approval Date of meeting: October 2023 Faculty Council approval Date of meeting: November 10, 2023 Undergraduate Education Committee (UEC) approval Date of meeting: January 26, 2024
+Equivalent course(s): Directed Study course: No (If offered in the previous five years, antirequisite course(s) will be (See policy 207 for more information.) included in the calendar description as a note that students with credit for the antirequisite course(s) cannot take this course for further credit.)
+Grading System: Letter grades Delivery Mode: May be offered in multiple delivery modes Typical Structure of Instructional Hours - ed frequency: Annually Lecture/seminar 60 Maximum enrolment (for information only): 25 earning Assessment and s available for this course. available for this course.
+Total hours 60 Transfe or Credit (Coo between to ravido es \ er Credit (See bctransfer • Scheduled Laboratory Hours Transfer credit already exists: No Labs to be scheduled independent of lecture hours: No Yes outline for (re)articulation: s, fill in transfer credit form Department approval - Date of meeting: October 2023 Faculty Council approval Date of meeting: November 10, 2023 Undergraduate Education Committee (UEC) approval Date of meeting: January 26, 2024